 Haeata Community Campus

-A new campus in Aranui brings four closing school communities together to form a new and unique community campus that will transform and reinvigorate the network of education provision in eastern Christchurch.
+A new campus in Aranui brings 4 closing school communities together to form a new and unique community campus.
+The campus will transform and reinvigorate the network of education provision in eastern Christchurch.

 Haeata Community Campus, a Year 1-13 school in Wainoni, is part of the Government’s $1.137 billion investment in greater Christchurch’s education network.

 The new school offers flexible learning spaces including large open spaces and smaller break out rooms, allowing students to learn in groups, work with their peers or learn independently.

 Students also have access to: